junhypark/Tomato/README.md

 # 1. Models

-* environments: Ubuntu 20.04 LTS
+* environments: Ubuntu 20.04 LTS, Anaconda3 with 3.8 python version

+* Need: Memory about Higher than 32GB in CPU

 ---